openshift/oadp-operator/docs/config/resource_req_limits.md

 <b>Note:</b>
 - The values for the resource requests and limits flags follow the same format as [Kubernetes resource requirements](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)
-- Also, if the `configuration.velero.podConfig.resourceAllocations` / `configuration.restic.podConfig.resourceAllocations` is not
+- Also, if the `configuration.velero.podConfig.resourceAllocations` / `configuration.nodeAgent.podConfig.resourceAllocations` is not
-defined by the user, then the default resources specification for Velero/Restic pod(s) is:
+defined by the user, then the default resources specification for Velero/Node Agent pod(s) is:

   ```